JetBrains/kotlin-multiplatform-dev-docs/topics/tools/compose-hot-reload.md

 The bundled Compose Hot Reload Gradle plugin requires Kotlin 2.1.20+ and a JVM target compatible with Java 21 or earlier.

-While we explore adding support for other targets, you can use the desktop app as your sandbox to quickly experiment with UI changes in common code without interrupting your flow.
+While we explore adding support for other targets, you can already use the desktop app as your sandbox to quickly experiment with UI changes in common code without interrupting your flow.

 <img src="KotlinConf_hot_reload.animated.gif" alt="Compose Hot Reload" width="600" preview-src="KotlinConf_hot_reload.png"/>